2017 PGA Tour of Australasia

-The 2017 PGA Tour of Australasia, titled as the 2017 ISPS Handa PGA Tour of Australasia for sponsorship reasons, was a series of men's professional golf events played mainly in Australia.
-The main tournaments on the PGA Tour of Australasia are played in the southern summer, so they are split between the first and last months of the year.
+The 2017 PGA Tour of Australasia, titled as the 2017 ISPS Handa PGA Tour of Australasia for sponsorship reasons, was the 44th season on the PGA Tour of Australasia, the main professional golf tour in Australia and New Zealand since it was formed in 1973.

 European Tour strategic alliance

 In February, it was announced by the European Tour that they had entered into a strategic alliance with the PGA Tour of Australasia.
 As part of the alliance, it saw the leading player (not otherwise exempt) on the PGA Tour of Australasia Order of Merit gain European Tour status for the following season.

 Schedule

 The following table lists official events during the 2019 season.

 Order of Merit

 The Order of Merit was based on prize money won during the season, calculated in Australian dollars.
-The leading player on the tour (not otherwise exempt) earned status to play on the 2018 European Tour.
+The leading player on the Order of Merit (not otherwise exempt) earned status to play on the 2018 European Tour.